Skip to main content

 • Scientific studies have not clearly shown whether exposure to EMF increases cancer risk.

 Electric and magnetic fields, also known as electromagnetic fields (EMF), consist of waves of electric and magnetic energy moving together.
 These energy fields surround us all the time.
-Scientific studies have not clearly shown whether exposure to EMF increases cancer risk.
-A few studies have connected EMF and health effects, but they have not been able to be repeated.
-This means that they are inconclusive.
-Scientists continue to conduct research on the issue.
+The World Health Organization, an agency of the United Nations, classifies extremely low frequency electromagnetic fields as possibly carcinogenic to humans based on limited evidence showing an association with childhood leukemia.
+However, scientific studies have not consistently shown whether exposure to any source of EMF increases cancer risk.
+Scientists continue to conduct research on the possible health effects of exposure to EMFs in order to improve health risk assessments and protection programs.

 On this page: